hausgold/factory_bot_instrumentation/README.md

 ### API

 The Instrumentation engine comes with a single API endpoint which allows you to trigger your factory_bot factories with traits and overwrites.
-Thats just as simple as it sounds.
+That's just as simple as it sounds.

 The endpoint is at the same path as you mounted the engine.
 Say you mounted the